jiongjiongli/gemini_chatbot/README.md

 ## Safety

-This website is safe to use to use because it only run on your computer and would not communicate with the server.
+This website is safe to use to use because it only runs on client side - your computer and would not communicate with the server.